 When the app was complete, I rendered 3D animations of the app playing on a device for its promotional page.
 I reproduced the final app's opening animation sequence in After Effects, and then composited it onto the screen of a 3D iPhone model in Cinema 4D.

 My initial designs provided a starting point for the Reuters TV interaction design.
-Once it was complete, my digital reproduction of the app and device facilitated its promotion and brand identity.
+Once it was complete, my digital reproduction of the app and device helped promote Reuters' product.